Affiliate Marketing Vs Blogging – And The Winner Is?

 This is an example blog post of how that can look like:

 The latest crave in this millennial is Vlogging, and that’s where it’s the same as generating written words on your website but n this way, you’re posting up live videos, and uploading videos to places like YouTube.
 YouTube is supposed to hit triple figures…in the billions next year, and that’s because so many bloggers and affiliate marketers are hitting the ground running with educating people about what they know, and product reviews.

 How do you start a blog?:

-In similar fashion, building a blog is in same retrospect to affiliate marketing.
-You build a website and write, rather simple stated.
-But with blogging there are a few things to keep in mind.
+In a similar fashion, building a blog is in the same retrospect to affiliate marketing.
+You build a website and write, rather simply stated.
+But with blogging, there are a few things to keep in mind.
 Here are the step-by-step check off you need to make in order to start blogging:

 - Choose a blogging platform.
 This entails WordPress, Square Space, Wix, and various others.
 Any page building software will ensure you have a place to blog and blog for years to come.

 - Find A hosting service.
 You can’t start to blog unless you have a hosting provider, and there are so many on the online space it’s not surprising to get lost.
 I’ll talk about hosting services more in-depth in a later article, but for now, I’ll briefly state some names.

 - Pick your domain name.
 This is where branding and reputation will reveal itself in a matter of months.
 Picking a domain will allow you to own your own piece of “real estate”.
 Think of it is a house…you’ll want to build on the foundation, so then later the fruit of your loins will pay you back in return.

 - Get Started with your blogging platform.
 The most popular writing platform is going to be WordPress(although there are others).
 With WordPress, you get the flexibility to set up your site the way you want and is the most versatile as the years go by.
 I use it in my day to day life, and I wouldn’t change it for anything else.
 See: Setting up a WordPress Blog The RIGHT Way